FBT is knee-deep in the dead again. It’s his happy place.

 Doom needs no introduction (we already covered it here), but for the kids … 25 years ago Doom changed everything.
 And that’s enough story.
 Now, Doomguy is back in episode five, Sigil, transported to Hell to answer for stopping their invasion of Earth.

 A quarter of a century is a lifetime in gaming.
-Sigil is built on the standard Doom engine, with the same art-work and game limitations, but even with the ageless Romero behind the wheel, and riding the spate of old-school throwbacks like Dusk and Ion Maiden, is this an on-the-money return or a Doom-dad-dance?
+Sigil is built on the standard Doom engine, with the same art-work and game limitations, but even with the ageless Romero behind the wheel, and riding the spate of old-school throwbacks like Dusk and Ion Fury, is this an on-the-money return or a Doom-dad-dance?

 There’s just something grand about knowing this came from Romero; I am excited.
 Hey, I’m allowed a little fangirling.
 He even got Buckethead to score a special edition, but downloading it with a MIDI soundtrack like a shareware just feels like the retro way to do it.
 I read the Read Me – read me doc, how cool is that – and I was up and running.
 And running and running and dying.